Fill your College Details

 2. What are Pods in Kubernetes?

-A Pod is the smallest deployable unit in Kubernetes, containing one or more containers that share the same network and storage resources.
+A pod is the shortest deployable unit in Kubernetes, with one or more containers sharing a network and storage resources.

-A node is a physical or virtual machine that runs containers, and it can be either a master node (controls the cluster) or a worker node (runs application workloads).
+A node is a physical or virtual machine that runs containers, and it can either be a master node (which controls the cluster), or a worker node (which runs the application workloads).

-A Deployment ensures that a specified number of pod replicas are running and maintain their desired state, enabling updates without downtime.
+A Deployment ensures that a certain number of pod replicas are running and is maintaining their desired state, and can be updated in a manner that has no downtime.

 5. What is a ReplicaSet in Kubernetes?

-6. What is the Kubernetes Master Node responsible for?
+6. What does the Kubernetes Master Node do?

 7. What is a Service in Kubernetes?